xlwings/xlwings-server/docs/limitations.md

 # Limitations

-## Shared Runtime
+## Office.js Shared Runtime

-xlwings Server requires the shared runtime.
+When using xlwings Server with Office.js add-ins, they require the shared runtime.
 Please consult the [official docs](https://learn.microsoft.com/en-us/javascript/api/requirement-sets/common/shared-runtime-requirement-sets) to see which Excel versions are supported.

 ## xlwings API coverage